 Accept chronic pain as a part of you and know that it will never go away.
 This releases your resistance to it, giving you a clearer, more focused perspective on life and moving forward.

 Once you accept, you can search for solutions to your pain without fighting it.
-Acceptance that it will never leave you doesn’t mean it’s true – it’s just to get you to a place where you can stop suffering.
+Accepting that it will never leave you doesn’t mean it’s true – it’s just to get you to a place where you can stop suffering.

 After 5 days in the hospital, and another visit several months later to get a pin removed, my sciatic nerve pain decreased 95%.

 To me, it was completely gone.